jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization on modern processors - Part 1  The big picture.md

 ​	The basic calculation can be translated pretty much literally to a double loop.
 Before anything else, it is important to start defining the data structures that will be operated upon.
 The simplest solution to begin with is to conceptualize each particle as an entity in itself, and the particle system work as an array of particles.
 The implementation I started with was using the C programming language, without any of the extra help coming from high-level abstractions such as STL Vectors in C++.
 I did so because I am much more familiarized with the C language than with the C++ language, and this was my first project in a C-like language in a very long time, and since I did my original SPH code, of which this is a re-writing of, in C, I felt much more comfortable doing it this way.

 ​	The basic data structure is a single particle, that has positions `r`, velocities `u`, forces `F`, mass `nu`, density `rho` and additional integer fields named `id` and `hash`.
-Each of the vector fields can have up to for values stored, one for each dimension, and one for time keeping or for computations that are specific for [relativistic hydrodynamics](https://en.wikipedia.org/wiki/Relativistic_Euler_equations), but are unimportant for this discussion.
+Each of the vector fields can have up to four values stored, one for each dimension, and one for time keeping or for computations that are specific for [relativistic hydrodynamics](https://en.wikipedia.org/wiki/Relativistic_Euler_equations), but are unrelated to this example.
 All the data for a given particle is packed together, and the overall feel is that what should be together is being moved together.

 ```c
 typedef struct double4 {